 REHAB 5656.
 Case Management in Rehabilitation Counseling.
 1-3 cr.
-Basic theories, research, practices, knowledge, and skills pertinent to successful case management by rehabilitation counselors are further explored in this course.
+(Course ID: 009734 2013-09-23) Basic theories, research, practices, knowledge, and skills pertinent to successful case management by rehabilitation counselors are further explored in this course.
 Best practices of case management knowledge and skills in a variety of rehabilitation counseling practice settings (e.g., forensic rehabilitation, life care planning, public rehabilitation, private rehabilitation) will be explored.
-Prerequisite REHAB 5601.
-Permission by the Instructor.
+Components: Practicum

 REHAB 5658.
 Substance Abuse in Counseling.
 3 cr.
-This course explores issues of a variety of substance abuse-related disabilities.
+(Course ID:003016 2016-10-25) This course explores issues of a variety of substance abuse-related disabilities.
 Emphasis is placed on the 8-core competencies that counselors would practice in a substance abuse treatment setting.
 Each counseling core competency is highlighted with an examination of various theories and types of substance abuse counseling interventions.
 Other topics covered include the psychopharmacology of commonly abused drugs and issues accompanying a co-existing substance related disability and other disability.
 Lastly, policy issues pertaining to the services provided to individuals with substance abuse-related disabilities are examined.
+Components: Course Requirement

 REHAB 5659.
 Professional Communication.
 3 cr.
-Professional-level oral and written communication skills germane to success as a rehabilitation counselor are further developed in this course.
+(Course ID:008674 2008-06-01) Professional-level oral and written communication skills germane to success as a rehabilitation counselor are further developed in this course.
 Learning resources, including student assignments, focus upon the organization, content, and style of professional writing and professional presentation activities across a spectrum of Clinical Rehabilitation and Counseling responsibilities and opportunities.
+Components: Course Requirement

 REHAB 5660.
 Contemporary Issues in Counseling.
 1-6 cr.
-This course examines current issues and research in the field of counseling.
+(Course ID:008806 2016-10-17) This course examines current issues and research in the field of counseling.
 Emphasis is on interdisciplinary collaborative practice and facilitating models of service delivery that emphasize integrated, comprehensive services that are mutually planned by the client and counselor.
 Topics may include problem solving, substance abuse, death and dying, chronic pain, and program evaluation.
 Topics may vary from semester to semester.
+Components: Course Requirement

 REHAB 5661.
 Introduction to Play Therapy.
 3 cr.
-This course is intended as an Introduction to Play Therapy in counseling when working with children.
+(Course ID:008988 2008-07-01) This course is intended as an Introduction to Play Therapy in counseling when working with children.
 Students will be presented with the history of play therapy, its varying models, as well as rationale for play therapy, and basic practice skills.
+Components: Course Requirement

 REHAB 5662.
 Private Sector Rehabilitation Counseling.
 3 cr.
-This course will provide an in-depth look into the private sector of the vocational rehabilitation field, including aspects of Workers' Compensation, third party litigation, Social Security hearings, and Life Care Planning with an emphasis on Licensure and Certification.
+(Course ID:009072 2010-03-23) This course will provide an in-depth look into the private sector of the vocational rehabilitation field, including aspects of Workers' Compensation, third party litigation, Social Security hearings, and Life Care Planning with an emphasis on Licensure and Certification.
 This course will provide detailed information, resources and professional contacts in the industry, thereby preparing students for future career opportunities.
 This course will also prepare counselors to serve people with disabilities and assume a full range of responsibilities required in a variety of rehabilitation agencies and organizations, as well as contribute to scholarship and service in the rehabilitation community.
+Components: Lecture

 REHAB 5664.
 Advanced Professional Communication.
 1-3 cr.
-Professional-level oral and written communication skills germane to service as a rehabilitation counselor are further explored in this course.
+(Course ID:009731 2013-09-23) Professional-level oral and written communication skills germane to service as a rehabilitation counselor are further explored in this course.
 Students will participate in the writing of professional manuscripts to be submitted for publication and in the development and delivery of professional conference presentations.
-Prerequisite REHAB 5659.
-Permission by Instructor.
+Components: Practicum